np2048/Trots/linux/ssh.md

     $ scp wordpress-5.4.2.tar.gz pragmalin@debianvm:/home/pragmalin

-### SFTP

-Once you have installed SSH server you can connect to it and transfer files using an FTP client as [Filezilla](https://filezilla-project.org/) in SFTP protocol.

 ## SSH into a virtual machine

 You can login into a virtual machine using SSH and configure it from your local environment: